- Autism is a lifelong condition affecting social communication.

 - Autism often also has strengths, including accuracy, honesty and dedication.

-- Autistic social communication is often misunderstood, and many experience anger from others, with loneliness and anxiety as a result.
+- Autistic social communication is often misunderstood, and many experience anger from others, which can lead to loneliness and anxiety.

 Up to 20,000 people living in Berkshire are autistic.

 If you have concerns that a child may be autistic, speak to your GP, health visitor or, if the child is attending school, a teacher or SENCO (special educational needs co-ordinator), who will be able to refer you to Berkshire Healthcare NHS Trust’s CAMHS service for further advice and assessment.

 Adults who think they may be autistic should contact their GP, who will be able to advise them on next steps and make referrals for specialist advice and assessment.

 Click here for more information about autism and related conditions, compiled by the National Autistic Society.